itsarobin/ci-dog-training/index.md

 Working with you and your dog directly on your most pressing issues by teaching you how your dog communicates with you through their body language and actions.
 Strengthen your bond with your dog and effectiveness as a trainer!

-### Don't see the training you want listed above?
+### Don't see the service you want listed above?
 Contact me and we'll see if I can help you.

 ## Contact me